xbz0n/BinXORer/README.md

-# Reverse HTTPS Shellcode Generator & Injector
+# Reverse XOR Encrypted Shellcode Generator & Injector

 This script generates a reverse HTTPS shellcode using Metasploit's msfvenom, encrypts it with XOR, and injects the encrypted shellcode into a predefined location in a C# file.
 It also compiles the updated C# code and runs Metasploit console to listen for incoming connections.